Clickteam

 Clickteam is a French software development company based in Boulogne-Billancourt, Hauts-de-Seine.
 Founded by Francis Poulain, François Lionet and Yves Lamoureux, Clickteam is best known for the creation of Clickteam Fusion, a script-free programming tool that allows users to create video games or other interactive software using a highly advanced event system.
-They are most known for publishing the first seven titles in the Five Nights at Freddy's series.

 History

 Before founding Clickteam, François Lionet was the programmer of STOS BASIC, a programming language released in 1989 for the Atari ST, and AMOS BASIC, a more advanced language released in 1990 for the Commodore Amiga.
 Both of these have since been released in open-source form on the Clickteam organisation website.
 Yves Lamoureux was also a successful game developer prior to co-founding Clickteam, working with multiple companies on games.

 Clickteam's debut software was Klik & Play, released in 1994 as commercial, proprietary software.
 A version for educational use, dubbed Klik & Play For Schools, was also released as freeware, to be used exclusively for school activities.

 Its name gave rise to the term "Klik", which is often used to collectively refer to the company's entire line of creation software.